 You must file your FAFSA with the federal processor, either by completing the FAFSA on the Web or by mail.

 Mail your paper FAFSA to the federal processor in the envelope provided in the application booklet.

 After the Department of Education processes your application, you will be sent a Student Aid Report (SAR).
 The SAR outlines the information you provided on the FAFSA and reports your Expected Family Contribution (EFC).

-If it's been more than four weeks since you submitted your application and you haven't received anything, you can check on the status of your application at FAFSA on the Web or by calling the Federal Student Aid Information Center at:
+If it's been more than three weeks since you submitted your application and you haven't received anything, you can check on the status of your application at FAFSA on the Web or by calling the Federal Student Aid Information Center at:

 What should I do with my SAR? not being used now

 When you receive your SAR, review the information to ensure it is accurate and complete.
 If there are no corrections to the SAR, simply maintain it for your records.
 If corrections are necessary, you have the following options:

 Make the corrections on the SAR.
 Sign the SAR and send both pages back to the processor at the address provided.